Gemini CLI MCP Setup

 - Check which account is connected

-- If wrong, click Reconnect and use correct account
+- In the credential panel, click "Connect with [Provider]" again and use correct account

 - Verify data exists in the provider's app